-It is located on Fifth Avenue between 33rd and 34th Streets in Manhattan.
+Located on Fifth Avenue between 33rd and 34th streets in Manhattan.

-Visitors can see 80 miles into New York, New Jersey, Connecticut, Pennsylvania and Massachusetts on a clear day.
+From the observation decks, visitors can see as far as 80 miles away into New York, New Jersey, Connecticut, Pennsylvania and Massachusetts on a clear day.

+The distinctive binocular viewers around the building were made by Tower Optical company.

-The tower lights are turned off on foggy nights during the spring and autumn bird migration seasons, so the lights shining through the fog will not confuse birds and cause them to fly into the building.
+The tower lights are turned off on foggy nights during the spring and autumn bird migration seasons, so the lights will not confuse birds and cause them to fly into the building.

-Every year on Valentine's Day, couples marry on the 80th floor and become members of the Empire State Building Wedding Club.
-They receive free admission to the observatory each year on February 14 (their anniversary) thereafter.
+Every year on Valentine’s Day, couples who marry on the 80th floor become members of the Empire State Building Wedding Club.
+They receive free admission to the observatory each year on February 14 thereafter.

 Over thirty people have jumped to their deaths from the Empire State Building.